openmrs/openmrs-esm-patient-chart/README.md

 ## Overview
 This module allows developers to quickly and easily put together a 'chart' or 'flowsheet' style user interface for a patient, as opposed to an encounter-form-based UI.

 The flowsheet can have a bunch of tabs (representing physical pages) each having a different table.
-For example, there is a history, physical condition, allergy, reactions and summary table.
+For example, there can be a history, physical condition, allergy, reactions and summary table.

 ## Screenshots
 The chart looks something like this: